Official-Codaisseur-Graduate/lisa-client-dialogflow/README.md

   Google ID: lisa.vitalis.assistant@gmail.com<br>
   For the password, please contact Rein<br>
      <br>
-     For privacy reasons, it's best to use your personal Google account and create a new agent:
+     For privacy reasons, it's best to **use your personal Google account and create a new agent**:
      * Log out of all your Google Accounts and delete the information in your local storage before only logging in with your personal Google account to make sure you continue the next steps with the right account.
      * Go to [Dialogflow](https://dialogflow.cloud.google.com/) and log in. **NOTE** Dialogflow logs in with the Google account you are logged in with automatically.
 Make sure this is with your personal account.
      * Create a new agent.
 Besides adding a name, you should see the option to set the default language.
 Make sure the default language is *Dutch*.
 If you don't see this option.
 Refresh page and try again.